JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 The `createFilePath` function ships with the `gatsby-source-filesystem` and enables us to create a file path from the File nodes in our project.
 First, a conditional statement is used to filter only the markdown file nodes, while the `createFilePath` creates the slug for each File node.
 The `createNodeField` function from the API adds the slug as a field to each file node, in this case, Markdown File nodes.
 This new field created(slug) can then be queried with GraphQL.

-While we have a path to our page, we don’t have the page yet.
+While we have a path to our page, we don't have the page yet.
 To create the pages, export the `createPages` API which returns a Promise on execution.

 ```js
 const path = require(`path`)